arxyzan/srgan-tf2/README.md

 ## Introduction

 This project is a reimplementation of SRGAN forked from [this repo](https://krasserm.github.io/2019/09/04/super-resolution/) for super resolution.
-The only difference is that we used Keras model subclassing to implement SRGAN model instead of Functional API.
+The only difference is that we used Keras model subclassing to implement the SRGAN model instead of Functional API.

 ## Getting started